xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 {--------------------------------------------------------------}
 ```

-Note that Load is a function, which not only emits the code for a
+Note that `Load` is a function, which not only emits the code for a
 load, but also returns the variable type.
 In this way, we always
 know what type of data we  are  dealing  with.
 When we execute a
-Store,  we pass it the current type of the variable in D0.
+`Store`,  we pass it the current type of the variable in `D0`.
 Since
-Store also knows the  type  of  the  destination variable, it can
+`Store` also knows the  type  of  the  destination variable, it can
 convert as necessary.

 Armed  with all these new routines,  the  implementation  of  our
 rudimentary   assignment   statement  is   essentially   trivial.
-Procedure Expression now becomes a  function,  which  returns its
+Procedure `Expression` now becomes a  function,  which  returns its
-type to procedure Assignment:
+type to procedure `Assignment`:

 ```delphi
 {---------------------------------------------------------------}